Pricing strategy: Differential pricing

 Differential pricing occurs when firms set various prices for the same product depending on their consumer's portfolio, geographic areas, demographic segments and the intensity of competition in the region.

 Double ticketing

 A form of deceptive pricing strategy that sells a product at the higher of two prices communicated to the consumer on, accompanying, or promoting the product.

 Freemium

 Freemium is a revenue model that works by offering a product or service free of charge (typically digital offerings such as software) while charging a premium for advanced features, functionality, or related products and services.
 The word "freemium" is a portmanteau combining the two aspects of the business model: "free" and "premium".
 It has become a highly popular model, with notable successes.

+Good–better–best

+A seller offers three prices for variations of the same good or service: a "good" no frills version, a "best" premium version, and a "better" version in the middle.
+Invoking the Goldilocks principle, customers may choose the "better" version because they are willing to pay more than the "good" price, but they are not willing to pay for the "best" version.
+A notable practitioner of the good–better–best pricing strategy is Apple Inc., which originally sold one model of iPhone in 2007, but by 2020, had adopted the practice of introducing good, better, and best models of iPhone and Apple Watch.
+Apple's competitors, such as Samsung Electronics, followed suit.

 High-low pricing

-Methods of services offered by the organization are regularly priced higher than competitors, but through promotions, advertisements, and or coupons, lower prices are offered on key items.
-The lower promotional prices designed to bring customers to the organization where the customer is offered the promotional product as well as the regular higher priced products.
+A practice whereby many items are regularly priced higher than by competitors, but through promotions, advertisements, and or coupons, lower prices are offered on key items, or where products are sole initially at a higher price and then discounted.
+The lower promotional prices are designed to bring customers to the seller where the customer is offered the promotional product as well as the regular higher-priced products.